Fortnite guide (v7.20) – Season 7 tips, challenges, weapons, locations, building

 Victory shall be thine!

-Fortnite has been a masterclass in exceeding expectations in many ways, not least because of its deceptively high skill ceiling.
-This beast of a Battle Royale not only has a great deal of weapons and locations with which to familiarise yourself, but also a whole host of systems such as building and editing, the Storm, healing and shield items, piloting land and air vehicles, and much more besides.
+Fortnite hides a deceptively high skill ceiling beyond its veneer of seeming simplicity.
+In order to win fights and matches with any consistency, you’ll have to familiarise yourself not only with the game’s many weapons, items, and locations across its giant map, but also a whole heap of interlocking mechanics such as health and shields, building and editing, escaping the Storm, piloting vehicles, and much more.

-So to that end, we’ve put together the below Fortnite guide, where you’ll find pretty much everything we can possibly think of on the behemoth that is Fortnite: Battle Royale.
-Seriously, we’ve got it all: how to get set up, how to build properly, weapon stats, best locations to drop, in-depth explanations of items and weekly challenges… All with the ultimate goal of equipping you with the knowledge to improve your game ten times over.
+So we’ve put together the below Fortnite guides series, packed with all the most up-to-date information on how to get set up, how to build and edit properly, weapon stats, best locations to drop, in-depth explanations of weapon classes and weekly challenges… All with the ultimate goal of equipping you with the knowledge to improve your game ten times over.

 Fortnite guide for V7.20

-Below you can peruse all our other pages in our Fortnite guides series, and learn how to get the upper hand in any situation.
+Below you can peruse every page in our Fortnite guides series, and learn how to get the upper hand in any situation.
 Further below, we’ve explained the core concepts of Fortnite that you ought to understand while playing, as well as a variety of useful tips and strats which might surprise even the most seasoned of Fortnite veterans.
 All these pages are up to date as of v7.20, so look no further than here for the most hot-off-the-press news and discoveries!

 Fortnite guides list